MGFA Research Grants and Funding Areas

 ELIGIBILITY

-The RFA is open to established and new investigators with faculty status.
-Applications are open to investigators worldwide.
-Applications are not open to for-profit / business entities.
+The RFA is open to established and new investigators.
+Applications will be accepted from U.S. and international principal investigators with faculty status.
+Applications are not open to for-profit or small business submissions.

 The Clinician Scientist Development Award in Myasthenia Gravis, funded by the MGFA and the American Brain Foundation in collaboration with the American Academy of Neurology, aims to recognize the importance of rigorous clinical and translational research and to encourage young investigators in clinical and translational studies related to myasthenia gravis.